-While debit, credit and travel money cards provide convenience and security, there is always a place for good old-fashioned cash.
+While debit and credit cards provide convenience and security, there is always a place for good old-fashioned cash.
 There are always going to be situations where cash is required while overseas, and it makes perfect sense to carry enough with you to keep you out of trouble.

 With so many different options available, there are going to be pros and cons for every money-access method while overseas, but one of the major reasons to carry cash while travelling is that many countries are not as sophisticated as Australia when it comes to electronic-style banking.